docker/labs-ai-tools-for-devs/README.md

 but optional `path` and `ref` can be added to pull prompts from branches, and to specify a subdirectory where the prompt files are located in the repo.

+## Function volumes

+Every function container will have a shared volume mounted into the container at `/thread`.
+The volume is intended to be ephemeral and will be deleted at the end of the run.
+However, the volume can be saved for inspection by passing the argument `--save-thread-volume`.
+The name of the shared volume can also be controlled using `--thread-id <name>` but will normally just be a guid.

 ## Output json-rpc notifications

 Add the flag `--jsonrpc` to the list of arguments to switch the stdout stream to be a series of `jsonrpc` notifications.